gift-surg/NiftyMIC/monaifbs/README.md

 # Fetal brain segmentation with MONAI DynUNet

-monaifbs (MONAI Fetal Brain Segmentation) is Pytorch-based toolkit to train and test deep learning models for automated fetal brain segmentation in HASTE-like MR images.
+monaifbs (MONAI Fetal Brain Segmentation) is a Pytorch-based toolkit to train and test deep learning models for automated fetal brain segmentation in HASTE-like MR images.
 The toolkit was developed within the [GIFT-Surg][giftsurg] research project, and takes advantage of [MONAI][monai], a freely available, community-supported, PyTorch-based framework for deep learning in healthcare imaging.